 Vegan Lentil Pasta Bolognese - Spinach and Zucchini Egg Muffins - Blueberries

 As a general rule, toddlers love pasta and will have so much fun eating it.
-Yes, they do make a mess, but it’s great to see them enjoy so much with food.
-Vegan bolognese is Luca’s favourite pasta sauce I would say.
-It’s really healthy so we cook it almost every week for him and for us too!
-It’s packed full of veggies and pulses and makes a great dinner or lunch meal.
+Yes, they do make a mess, but it's great to see them enjoy so much food.
+Vegan bolognese is Luca's favorite pasta sauce I would say.
+It's really healthy so we cook it almost every week for him and for us too!
+It's packed full of veggies and pulses and makes a great dinner or lunch meal.
 We added some spinach and zucchini muffins that we had from the night before as he really loved them.
 Egg muffins are such an easy thing to cook!
-It’s basically eggs and vegetables (slightly cooked) mixed and poured into a muffin tray to bake.
+It's basically eggs and vegetables (slightly cooked) mixed and poured into a muffin tray to bake.
 For dessert, blueberries!
-His super-favourite fruit on earth which is great as they are one of the healthiest foods on earth too!
-Before giving blueberries to your toddler, mash them with a fork to avoid choking hazard.
+His super-favorite fruit on earth is great as they are one of the healthiest foods on earth too!
+Before giving blueberries to your toddler, mash them with a fork to avoid choking hazards.

 Chili Beans - Avocado - Tortilla Chips

-Our mild Vegan Chili Sin Carne is packed full of flavour from the fresh tomatoes and peppers.
+Our mild Vegan Chili Sin Carne is packed full of flavor from the fresh tomatoes and peppers.
 This can be a perfect meal to get your toddler or kids to eat more veggies and pulses.
 Luca, loves this meal.
 We normally serve the chili sin carne with large slices of avocado and a few tortilla chips (the healthy kind) on the top.
 He can never have enough ships for the chili!
-This is a great choice for meal prepping too, as it freezes perfectly and it comes in really handy for those days when we don’t have any time or energy to cook.
+This is a great choice for meal prepping too, as it freezes perfectly and it comes in really handy for those days when we don't have any time or energy to cook.

 Recipe for Vegan Chili Sin Carne: Chili Sin Carne

 Carrot Egg Muffins - Tofu - Black Beans